Attitudes to sexual health can differ greatly between the generations.

 These preferences and behaviours can have downstream consequences for how people seek testing and treatment if they become infected.

-The study’s objectives were to shed more light on this area, as researchers suspected that the sexual health needs of older individuals are not widely known and are often disregarded, both by the wider public and by clinicians.
+The study’s objectives were to shed more light on this area, as researchers suspected that the sexual health needs of older individuals are not widely known and are often disregarded, both by the wider public and by doctors.
 The aim was to understand the sexual health service preferences of adults aged 45 and older to help improve accessibility.

 The study found that participants who were 45 or older preferred face-to-face interactions at sexual health clinics and were willing to pay for private services.
 Extra support and the consultation style played minor roles in the decision-making process.
 No differences in preferences were identified among disabled people.